Types of Vitamin B and the Benefits of Each One

 - Eat a vegan or vegetarian diet

 - Are 50 or older

 B vitamins are water-soluble, so it’s difficult to consume too many.
 The biggest benefit of taking a multivitamin or B-complex vitamin is that you won’t have to figure out how much of each nutrient to consume.
 Just make sure you choose a high-quality B-complex multivitamin that includes the recommended value listed above for each specific B vitamin.

 There are several benefits of taking B-complex supplements regularly.
-Some studies suggest you may see a reduction in migraine frequency or intensity.
-And one study shows that B vitamins can be beneficial for treating depression.
-Healing might also occur faster, according to some research.
 If you are unsure if taking a B-complex vitamin is right for you, it’s best to speak with your healthcare professional.